moccalotto/kaos/_brainstorms/dire.md

 CAPTURED DEMONS TO THEM.
 * CREATED AN ARMY AND FREED MOST OF THE OTHER SHARDS.

-When the Vraii designed their ritual, they comlpetely disregarded borders and territories, causing the shards to be inhabited by nations and cultures that were both scatered across the universe and not prepared to co-exist on the suddenly reduced space available.
+When the Vraii designed their ritual, they completely disregarded borders and territories, causing the shards to be inhabited by nations and cultures that were both scattered across the universe and not prepared to co-exist on the suddenly reduced space available.
 Eventually, Maree would unite the humans, but some cultural tension still lingers.

-About fifteen years ago, explorers discoverd the Orracca (basically orks).
+About fifteen years ago, explorers discovered the Orracca (basically orks).